remigermain/corewar/README.md

 ## Credits :fr:

-This Corwar mad by Loiberti - Rcepre - Rgermain , for le-101 shool's projects
+This Corewar mad by Loiberti - Rcepre - Rgermain , for le-101 shool's projects